 Why you'll love this recipe:

-- easily made in 30-minutes, so it's great for busy weeknights.
+- Great for busy weeknights.

-- it's vegan and is meatless.
+- Vegan and meatless.

-- can be made less spicy - see FAQ section below.
+- Can be made less spicy - see FAQ section below.

 Ingredients & Substitutes